suhabb/JsonQ/README.md

   - There is a file called ``covid_vaccination.json`` under src/resource package.This file is used as database source.

 ## JsonQRuntime
-  - This project is Runtime Isntance of the JsonDSL project.
+  - This project is Runtime Instance of the JsonDSL project.
   - https://github.com/suhabb/JsonDSL.git

 ## Running the Project